-Under state law, each public school system is responsible to find children with disabilities in its area Free Appropriate Public Education (FAPE) - Each public school system is responsible for ensuring that each child with disabilities is served appropriately, at no expense to the parent in the least restrictive environment.
+Under state law, each public school system is responsible to find children with disabilities in its area and offer/provide a Free Appropriate Public Education (FAPE) - Each public school system is responsible for ensuring that each child with disabilities is served appropriately, at no expense to the parent in the least restrictive environment.

-Free and Reduced-price Meals
+Free and Reduced-price Meals - EC 49510, 49391 and 49392

-Commencing in SY 2022-23, Education Code (EC) 49501.5 requires public school districts, county offices of education, and charter schools serving students in grades TK-12 to provide two meals free of charge (breakfast and lunch) during each school day to students requesting a meal, regardless of their free or reduced-price meal eligibility.
+Commencing in SY 2022-23, Education Code (EC) 49501.5 requires public school districts, county offices of education, and charter schools serving students in grades TK- 12 to provide two meals free of charge (breakfast and lunch) during each school day to students requesting a meal, regardless of their free or reduced-price meal eligibility.
 Charter Schools and Districts will still require eligible parents to submit an application in order to remain in compliance for accounting purposes only.
+Schools serving grades 1-6 will serve breakfast or a morning snack to non-school-aged children with a guardian present.

-Although California Department of Education has determined that all enrolled students shall receive breakfast and lunch at no cost to parents, we ask that you complete our meal application for the following reasons.
+Although the California Department of Education has determined that all enrolled students shall receive breakfast and lunch at no cost to parents, we ask that you complete our meal application for the following reasons.
 The information you provide assists schools with student funding, internet funding, and wireless services.
 School Day Café (A Program of the Santa Clarita Valley School Food Services Agency) provides meals for children in Castaic, Newhall, Saugus, and Sulphur Springs School Districts.